yasserbdj96/hiphp/README.md

 - In order for the program to work well and without errors, HIPHP_HOLE_CODE must be placed at the top of the target file.<br>
 - The program will not work and it will show you a message stating that you are unable to connect to the site if you do not enter the correct path to the location of HIPHP_HOLE_CODE via the link.<br>
 - If you use hiphp on .onion sites, you must run tor services or tor browser.<br>
 - I AM NOT RESPONSIBLE HOW YOU USE MY TOOLS/PROGRAMS/PROJECTS.
-BE LEGAL AND NOT STUPID.<br>
+BE LEGAL AND NOT STUPID.
-- Don't forget to star ⭐ this repository.

 <h1></h1>